OUR EVIDENCE

 SPMD's modification to Bruner's original model adds two gates the classroom-pacing version never had: demonstrated use, not calendar exposure, and tiered commitment.
 You do not advance because time passed.
 You advance because you have lived inside the current layer long enough for the next one to be actionable.

-WHAT SPMD WILL NOT RECOMMEND AND WHY
+WHAT SPMD WILL NOT RECOMMEND, AND WHY?

 Exogenous ketones for cognitive performance in healthy individuals.
 The mechanistic rationale is plausible.
 The clinical evidence for meaningful cognitive benefit in non-ketogenic individuals without neurological impairment is weak.
 The cost is high.
 The recommendation does not pass the Honest Objective Science standard.